 The first study is one by Wood, Maltby and Gillett and colleagues (as cited in Wood et al., 2010).
 These researchers looked at gratitude in first year undergraduate students beginning University.
 Gratitude was assessed at the start and the end of their first term (a period of approximately three months).
 This particular life transition is of interest because it is associated with challenges to well-being – some students find the experience positive, whilst others may find it especially stressful or even depressing.
 The researchers found that students who were higher in gratitude were less stressed, less depressed and had higher perceived social support at the end of the first term.
 The study findings suggest that gratitude may foster resilience in a period of life transition (Wood et al., 2010).

-The next study looks at sleep; it was conducted by Wood, Joseph, Lloyd and Atkins in 2009.
+The next study looks at sleep; it was conducted by Wood, Joseph, Lloyd, and Atkins (2009a).
 The researchers looked at whether, after controlling for neuroticism, and other personality traits, individual differences in gratitude are associated with sleep.
 This is because other personality traits, including neuroticism, have been found to be related to impaired sleeping.